 For customers of Remote, all employee payments will be made in equal monthly installments on or before the last working day of each calendar month, payable in arrears.

-We are still busy building our own entity in Nigeria, but our benefits packages for all countries are tailored to fulfill the local needs of your employees.
+Our benefits packages in Nigeria are tailored to fulfill the local needs of employees.
 Typically, our packages contain some or all of the following benefits:

 Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Nigeria.